 The bigger picture gives you more perspective on your problems and successes.
-When you can see it, you might be more likely to recognize that what is happening for you is neither the best nor the worst possible outcome.
-As you take a look at where your situation fits in the grand scheme of things, your emotions might not be so intense and exaggerated.
+When you can see it, you might be more likely to recognize that what is happening for you is neither the best nor the worst possible outcome- allowing you to step off the emotional rollercoaster.

 Engage in Positive Self-Talk

 Forgiving someone else can make you feel calmer and more in control.
-Many people nurture their angry feelings, letting them grow until they’re overwhelming.
 If you find yourself ruminating about how someone has hurt you, you’re not alone.
 Many people do that at some time in their lives.
 But if you can learn to forgive, you can stop focusing on the pain and get back to a more stable emotional state.